TedHusted/awake/awake.md/awake.md

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.

 Tessa’s dark skin complements Elena’s warm brown complexion.
 They wear demure evening gowns, which match without being “matchy”.
 Elena’s heels are two inches taller than Tessa’s, bringing their height closer together.

 Heather’s blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
 The hair styles of all three are coiffured with careful elegance and expensive hair extensions.

 “Of course, I do, “ says Heather, smiling brightly at Tessa and then continuing.
 “I’m so glad the club could help you, Elena.
-We appreciate your company’s on-going generosity.”
+As the treasurer, I can say that your company’s on-going generosity makes a difference.”

 A server bot rolls up carrying a tray of champagne.
 All three take a glass.

 Heather smiles again.
-They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”

-“I use them to walk from the locker room to the pool and for special occasions like tonight.
-But at home and work, I prefer the chair.
+“I still use them to walk from the locker room to the pool and for special occasions like tonight.
+But at home and work, I have to say I prefer the chair.
 I get migraines when I use the neural link for too long.”

 “That must be difficult.”